matejaaj/Fake-News-Classifier/README.md

 ## Academic Context

-This project was developed as part of the coursework for "Fundamentals of Computational Intelligence," a subject at the Faculty of Technical Sciences.
+This project was developed as part of the coursework for "Computational Intelligence Fundamentals" a subject at the Faculty of Technical Sciences.
 All models were trained on Google Colab, and the notebooks have been copied from there.

 ## Project Overview